software-mansion/react-native-svg/CONTRIBUTING.md

 ## Release process

-We use [Semantic Release](http://semantic-release.org) to release new versions of the library when changes are merged into the `master` branch, which we plan to keep stable.
-Bug fixes take priority in the release order.
-The master branch should always contain the latest released code.
+We use [release-it](https://github.com/release-it/release-it) to release new versions of library from `main` branch.

 ## Reporting issues